jilljenn/jjv.ie/index.md

 ### Responsibilites

-- I am the secretary of the learned [French Computer Science Society (*Société informatique de France*, SIF)](https://www.societe-informatique-de-france.fr/).
+- Je suis secrétaire de la [Société informatique de France (SIF)](https://www.societe-informatique-de-france.fr/).
 - I am in the editorial board of the Journal of Educational Data Mining.
 - We served as general chair of the [EDM 2021](https://educationaldatamining.org/EDM2021/virtual) conference.